 Protecting systems is hard because:

-- Security tools send tons of alerts, and some are false alarms.
+• Security tools generate a lot of alerts, and some are false alarms.

-- Schools need systems that are safe but still easy to use for students and teachers.
+• Schools need systems that are safe yet easy for students and teachers to use.

 Best Ways to Stay Protected

-- Use Layers: Combine passwords, firewalls, and antivirus for extra protection.
+• Use Layers: Combine passwords, firewalls, and antivirus software for extra protection.

 The Future of Cybersecurity

-In the future, AI will help spot attacks faster, and new kinds of encryption will keep data safer.
-Schools and companies will use tools to map out all their “doors” to lock them better.
+In the future, AI will help detect attacks faster, and new encryption methods will keep data safer.
+Schools and companies will use tools to map out all their “doors” to better lock them.
 Countries will also work together to catch hackers, like a global cyber police force.
+Trusted sources like NIST provide frameworks to help build and maintain these practices.

 Conclusion: